Recent notes

 More ...Annotations in C++26 static reflection

 C++26 added static reflection to the already big bag of compile-time features.
-One of the most powerful tools that made it into the language is the ability to use custom annotations and to inspect them at compile time.
-Here, we will see how to define and use annotations, and how to pass various arguments to them that can be extracted through reflection.
+One of the most powerful tools that made it into the language, as part of the reflection package, is the ability to use custom annotations and to inspect them at compile time.
+Here, we will see how to define simple annotations, and how to use reflection to extract them at compile time to generate code.

 More ...